 Building Routine & Building Relationships

 Routine is important.
-Some pet parents report that their walking routine helped their overall well being, while others said the walk helped them feel more connected to their neighbors.
+Some pet parents report that their walking routine helped their overall well-being, while others said the walk helped them feel more connected to their neighbors.
 The sense of purpose that comes with routinely feeding, grooming, and attending to your pet can help you find meaning and joy in life when it can otherwise be a struggle.

 If you aren’t up to taking care of yourself, now might not be the right time for pet ownership.
-But if you think you might have an easier time getting out of bed in the morning if a pet needed cared for regularly, a pet might help you.
+But if you think you might have an easier time getting out of bed in the morning if a pet needed to be cared for regularly, a pet might help you.
 Fostering could be a good short-term stepping stone into pet ownership.
 The companionship that comes with a pet has been well-documented to decrease the symptoms of depression and loneliness and increase the quality and length of life.

 Pets Provide Reassurance

 I feel safer and calmer when my dog is around.
 On those rare days when I’m home alone without him, I’m more aware of every noise I hear.
 When our pets are home and sleeping quietly, we can’t help but feel more secure and at ease.
 This sense of reassurance is not limited to watchdogs.
 Experiencing the love of a pet helps children and adults build their self-confidence.
-Whether a child is reading to a dog, snuggling with them, or teaching them tricks, the dog-human bond is free of any judgement, criticism, or negativity, and can even lead to increased social skills with other people.
+Whether a child is reading to a dog, snuggling with them, or teaching them tricks, the dog-human bond is free of any judgment, criticism, or negativity, and can even lead to increased social skills with other people.

 One last bit of uplifting news: Most studies on the mental health benefits of companion animals find that animals also benefit from the same increased levels of oxytocin and dopamine that we do when we spend time with them.
 Your dog doesn’t just look at you like they love you.
 They really do love you.
 Knowing that the mental health benefits of pet ownership are reciprocal makes me happier just thinking about it.